orange-cloudfoundry/osb-cmdb-spike/osb-cmdb/docs/impl-notes/issue-108-osb-context-annotations.md

 * P1 orange corporate metadatas (e.g. app code) get propagated to applications with precedence for CF profile: org/space/instance
 * P2 orange corporate metadatas get indexed in osb-cmdb to be queryable
 * P3 backing broker input validation remain simple for common/useful fields, including orange corporate metadata
-* P3 x-osb-cmdb param syntax is consistent
+* P3 x-osb-cmdb param syntax is consistent / makes sense to backing service brokers
+* ~~P4 x-osb-cmdb param content have default values for all possible keys in cf and k8s profiles to avoid conditional field inclusion in brokers such as coab~~

 ### Implementation steps and design alternatives